 Mid-Summer at the Top of the Park: At the park’s highest elevations, flowers sometimes must wait until early July before the snow melts.
 The earliest bloomers are steer’s head, buttercup, alpine laurel, and Sierra butterweed.
 Later, find alpine asters, fireweed, knotweed, swamp onion, and angelica in the subalpine meadows.
 Up high on rocky ridges, look for ranger’s buttons, Sierra penstemon, wallflower, low-growing buckwheats, stonecrop, phlox, sandworts, mountain monkeyflowers (yellow), and diminutive alpine paintbrushes.
 Alpine paintbrush flowers are colored pale pink, and most likely attract small moths and flies adapted to the high life.

 Go with a Guide: In Yosemite, there are many opportunities to join other wildflower enthusiasts.
-Check the Yosemite Guide for ranger-led programs, or stop by a visitor center in Yosemite Valley or Tuolumne Meadows.
+Check the calendar for ranger-led programs, or stop by a visitor center in Yosemite Valley or Tuolumne Meadows.
 When on a wildflower walk, plan to take your time because flower enthusiasts typically take it slow to examine plants.
 To prepare for a wildflower walk, bring along a Sierra Nevada wildflower guide and a magnifying lens.
-The Yosemite Conservancy sells guides online and at the park's visitor centers.